Football in Mexico explained

 Players from Mexico have joined teams in Europe, including Jared Borgetti, Rafael Márquez, Gerardo Torrado, Cuauhtémoc Blanco, Nery Castillo, Carlos Salcido, Ricardo Osorio, Pável Pardo, Andrés Guardado, Guillermo Franco, Carlos Vela, Giovani dos Santos, Omar Bravo, Aaron Galindo, Héctor Moreno, Francisco Javier Rodríguez, Francisco Fonseca, Javier Hernández (commonly referred to as "Chicharito"), Pablo Barrera, Efraín Juárez, Guillermo Ochoa, Jesús Corona, Héctor Herrera, Miguel Layún, Raúl Jiménez, Marco Fabián, Diego Reyes, Hirving Lozano, Edson Álvarez, Alexis Vega and Diego Lainez the most recents.

-Mexico's men's national team has achieved other significant feats such as the most CONCACAF Championship / CONCACAF Gold Cup titles with 12.
-Mexico has hosted two FIFA World Cups, in 1970 and 1986.
+Mexico's men's national team has achieved other significant feats such as the most CONCACAF Championship/CONCACAF Gold Cup titles with 12.
+Mexico has hosted two times the FIFA World Cup (1970 and 1986).
 Estadio Azteca is the biggest stadium in the world to have hosted two World Cup finals and is one of the largest stadiums in the world.
 Mexico will co-host the 2026 FIFA World Cup along with Canada and the United States.
 Several matches will take place in Mexico City, Monterrey and Guadalajara.

-The Mexico women's national football team was officially formed ahead of the 1999 FIFA Women's World Cup played in the United States.
+The Mexico women's national football team was officially formed in 1991 to compete in the 1991 CONCACAF Women's Championship and its first participation in the World Cup was in USA 1999.
 However, in 1970 an unofficial team Mexico finished third in an unofficial Women's World Cup held in Italy.[9]
 [18] In 1971, the team hosted an unofficial women's World Cup and reached the final, only to lose to Denmark 3–0.
 An estimated 110,000 people attended the final at Estadio Azteca.[19]

 History